Blendify/blender-manual/trunk/blender_docs/manual/render/freestyle/parameter_editor/line_set.rst

    Edge Mark setting in the Line Sets tab.

-In edit mode you can mark "Freestyle Edges" in the same manner you can mark "Seams" for UV unwrapping or "Sharp" for edge split.
+In Edit Mode you can mark "Freestyle Edges" in the same manner you can mark "Seams" for UV unwrapping or "Sharp" for edge split.
 These marked edges are available to render when you select *Edge Mark*.

 This is done as follows: